 9. How Long Does It Take To Become A Supply Chain Manager?

-Supply chain managers mostly have a bachelor’s degree or higher in a related field, strong technical skills, and a minimum of 5 years of experience in customer service, logistics, or business.
-Many even earn professional certification.
+Supply chain managers mostly have a bachelor's degree or higher in a related field, strong technical skills, and a minimum of five years of experience in customer service, logistics, or business.
+Many even earn professional certifications.

-It takes 3-years to complete a bachelor’s degree in business administration, logistics, or sales, such as a Bachelor of Business (Logistics and Supply Chain Management).
+It takes three years to complete a bachelor's degree in business administration, logistics, or sales, such as a Bachelor of Business (Logistics and Supply Chain Management).

 Thus, you will need at least eight years to become a Supply chain manager in Australia.

 10. Where Do Supply And Distribution Managers Work?